-By St. Luke’s groups: Sign-up for available time on the parish calendar located on the wall by the church office.
-Please include start & end time, room, and group name.
+By St. Luke’s groups: Sign-up for available time with the church office.
+Please be prepared with start & end time, room, and group name.

 By non-parish organizations: After appropriate times and facilities have been reserved for the functions of the various church groups, the remaining times and facilities may be reserved by non-parish organizations.

-One-time commitments: Upon approval of the written application, the event will be marked on the Parish calendar by the parish secretary.
+One-time commitments: Upon approval of the written application, the event will be marked on the Parish calendar by the parish administrative assistant.

 Regularly scheduled commitments: A master list of these commitments will be posted beside the calendar and will specify the activity, time, rooms used, days of week, etc.